grassroot-software/grassroot_curriculum/foundations/html_css/html-foundations/project-recipes.md

 As mentioned in the [introduction to Git](https://learn.grassroot.academy/lessons/foundations-introduction-to-git), you'll want to organize all your projects like a portfolio and link them to GitHub so it can be seen by others.

-If you do not know how to set up a repository, follow the instructions found in [Git Basics](https://learn.grassroot.academy/lessons/foundations-git-basics) to learn how.

 1. Create a new repo for this project on GitHub.com and call it `Grassroot-recipes`.

 2. Move that repository onto your local machine, inside the `repos` folder that you previously created in the Git Basics lesson.
 The command should look like `git clone git@github.com:username/Grassroot-recipes.git` (use SSH).